 USCIS Virtual Listening Session on Public Charge Advance Notice of Proposed Rulemaking

-U.S. Citizenship and Immigration Services (USCIS) invited you to participate in a virtual listening session on Public Charge.
-During the sessions, we asked for your feedback on the public charge ground of inadmissibility.
+U.S. Citizenship and Immigration Services (USCIS) invites you to participate in a virtual listening session on Public Charge.
+During the sessions, we will ask for your feedback on the public charge ground of inadmissibility.

 The U.S. Department of Homeland Security (DHS) is seeking feedback from the public on creating a new public charge rule that is fair and consistent, while not imposing undue burdens on noncitizens seeking admission to or permanent resident status in the United States.
 DHS will consider the information collected from the listening session in addition to the written comments submitted to Regulations.gov by Oct.
 22, 2021.